Larqqa/whee-verkkokauppa/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test runner in the interactive watch mode.
-(There are no tests currently)

 ### `npm run build`